w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 ![democracy clear locks](assets/democracy_clear_locks.png)

-If you don not see an option to clear expired democracy votes, it may be that the lock is very old.
+If you do not see an option to clear expired democracy votes, it may be that the lock is very old.
 You then must clear it by directly issuing the correct extrinsics.

 Navigate to the [Extrinsics page](https://polkadot.js.org/apps/#/extrinsics) and submit the